sinakiamehr/drchrono-webhook/README.md

 1. Copy `.env.example` to `.env` and fill in your credentials
 2. Set these same variables in your Render project dashboard

+### Deployment on Render
+1. Connect your GitHub repository to Render
+2. Set all required environment variables
+3. Specify `gunicorn app:app` as the start command
+4. The webhook URL will be `https://your-service.onrender.com/api/webhook`

+---

 ## Webhook Flow
 1. DrChrono sends POST request with signed payload
 2. App verifies signature using shared secret